-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of amendments to standards effective in 2023.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2024.
 The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-Unless otherwise indicated, adoption of these amendments did not have an impact on the financial statements of the Company.
+Unless otherwise indicated, adoption of these new standards did not have an impact on the consolidated financial statements of the Company.